-During this period, Denikin tried to limit the collapse of Russia, while preserving the Transcaucasus in its sphere of influence.
-Georgia, according to Denikin, lived by “Russian heritage” (which was true) and could not be an independent state.
-Also in Georgia were the main rear warehouses of the former Caucasian Front, and the whites needed weapons, ammunition and equipment for a war with the Reds.
-Denikin wanted to receive part of this inheritance of the Russian Empire.
-In addition, Georgia at that time was under the influence of Germany, and Denikin considered himself loyal to an alliance with the Entente.
+Denikin during this period tried to limit the collapse of Russia, while preserving the Caucasus in its sphere of influence.
+Georgia, according to Denikin, lived with the “Russian heritage” (which was true) and could not be an independent state.
+Also, the main rear warehouses of the former Caucasian Front were located in Georgia, while whites needed weapons, ammunition and equipment for war with the Reds.
+Denikin wanted to receive part of this legacy of the Russian Empire.
+In addition, Georgia at that time was under the influence of Germany, and Denikin considered himself loyal to the alliance with the Entente.

 It seemed that the two anti-Bolshevik forces would enter into a strong alliance.
 Georgian leaders, whose policies Denikin described as “anti-Russian,” did not want an alliance with the Bolsheviks or volunteers.
 The Mensheviks saw the threat in the Bolsheviks and the whites.
 The Georgian Mensheviks were real revolutionaries, they participated in the organization of the February revolution and the subsequent unrest in Russia.
 Now they were afraid of both the Bolsheviks, who established their dictatorship, and with "iron and blood," again united the empire, and the Denikinists, who were considered reactionary.
 A "colonialist" force hostile to social democracy and trying to destroy all the gains of the revolution.